-As part of this driver install, a new compiler library should be visible in the system folder as libnvidia-nvvm so/nvvm. dll instead of the old libnvidia-compiler.so/nvcompiler. dll.
+As part of this driver installation, a new compiler library should be visible in the system folder as libnvidia-nvvm.so/nvvm.dll instead of the old libnvidia-compiler.so/nvcompiler.dll.
 The driver will pick up the newer compiler library by default.

-2.1.3.7 NVVM 7.0 New Compiler Features
+NVVM 7.0 New Compiler Features 2.2.4.1